ttiny/deploy/README.md

 ---- | ----
 `!cmd command` | Will execute a command and use its output as a value.
 `!yamlfile file` | Will parse a YAML file and incorporate its contents in the document.
+`!yamlfiles pattern` | Will parse all YAML matching the pattern and incorporate its contents in the document.
+If all files contain mappings the return value will be a a merged mapping, otherwise an array of all the value.
 `!textfile file` | Will read a file as a plain text and use it as a value.